Mariposa County Truck Accident Lawyers

 - Improper Maintenance — Trucks are prone to mechanical issues, so trucking companies and drivers must maintain their vehicles.
 Neglecting maintenance can lead to problems like tire blowouts.

-If any of these factors caused a truck accident, our Mariposa County attorneys can file a legal claim against the trucker and the trucking company on behalf of the victim.
+If any of these factors caused a truck accident, our Mariposa County attorneys can guide you in pursuing claims against the trucker, their trucking company, or another potentially liable party on your behalf.

 Common Injuries Suffered In Mariposa County Truck Accidents

-- Back & Neck Injuries – Mild neck injuries like whiplash result in temporary pain.
+- Back and Neck Injuries — Mild neck injuries like whiplash might result in temporary pain.
 Meanwhile, severe injuries can result in extreme pain and discomfort.

-- Spinal Cord Injuries – Damage to the spinal cord can be severe, often causing permanent paralysis.
+- Spinal Cord Injuries — Damage to the spinal cord can be severe, often causing some form of paralysis.

 - Amputations — Losing a part of your body, whether a fingertip or a limb, can be life-changing, even with reattachment.